Johnny Cecotto: Touring cars

 From 1988 to 1992, Cecotto competed in the Deutsche Tourenwagen Meisterschaft (DTM, German Touring Car Championship).
 Driving a Schnitzer Motorsport BMW M3, he finished as runner up in the 1990 season.
-He also participated in endurance racing, winning the 1990 24 Hours of Spa and the 1992 24 Hours of Nürburgring.
-In 1994 and 1998 he won the German Super Tourenwagen Cup Championship for BMW.
-In 1995 he raced in the British Touring Car Championship (BTCC) for BMW.
+He also participated in endurance racing, winning the 1990 24 Hours of Spa, the 1992 24 Hours of Nürburgring and the 1997 Mil Milhas Brasil.
+In 1994 and 1998, he won the German Super Tourenwagen Cup Championship for BMW.
+In 1995, he raced in the British Touring Car Championship (BTCC) for BMW.
 In 2001 and 2002, he switched to the Irmscher Opel Omega and won the German V8Star Series Championship two years running.

 Later life

-Cecotto currently devotes most of his time to supporting the professional auto racing career of his sons, Johnny Cecotto Jr. and Jonathan Cecotto.
+As of 2017, Cecotto devoted most of his time to supporting the professional auto racing career of his sons, Johnny Cecotto Jr. and Jonathan Cecotto.